Azure/Cloud-Native/website/blog/2022-09-13/index.md

     ```
 You can navigate to the Azure Portal and check that the resource group is created and the service bus namespace is created too.
 ### 3. Install and Initialize Dapr in a local development environment
-In order to run Dapr locally on our development machines, we need to install Dapr CLI Runtime, you can follow the [official documentation](https://docs.dapr.io/getting-started/install-dapr-cli/), but I will list the details too
+In order to run Dapr locally on our development machine, we need to install Dapr CLI Runtime, you can follow the [official documentation](https://docs.dapr.io/getting-started/install-dapr-cli/), but I will list the details too
 1. Install the Dapr CLI, run PowerShell console as an administrator and run the below command:
     ```powershell
-     -Command "iwr -useb https://raw.githubusercontent.com/dapr/cli/master/install/install.ps1 | iex"
+     powershell -Command "iwr -useb https://raw.githubusercontent.com/dapr/cli/master/install/install.ps1 | iex"
     ```
     Note: You might need to execute the following  PowerShell command `Set-ExecutionPolicy RemoteSigned -scope CurrentUser` before installing the Dapr CLI, this command is to allow local PowerShell scripts to run regardless of signature, and requires trusted digital signatures only for remote scripts.